Investors who Lost over $100,000 in Molecular Partners AG (NASDAQ: MOLN) shares should contact the Shareholders Foundation in connection with pending Lawsuit

 On July 25, 2022, a lawsuit was filed against Molecular Partners AG in connection with its initial public offering (the "IPO").
 The plaintiff alleges that the Offering Documents and Defendants made false and/or misleading statements and/or failed to disclose that ensovibep was less effective at treating COVID-19 than Defendants had led investors to believe, that accordingly, the FDA was reasonably likely to require an additional Phase 3 study of ensovibep before granting the drug EUA, that waning global rates of COVID-19 significantly reduced the Company's chances of securing EUA for ensovibep, that as a product candidate, MP0310 was less attractive to Amgen than Defendants had led investors to believe, that accordingly, there was a significant likelihood that Amgen would return global rights of MP0310 to Molecular Partners; (vi) as a result of all the foregoing, the clinical and commercial prospects of ensovibep and MP0310 were overstated, and that as a result, the Offering Documents and Defendants' public statements between June 16, 2021 and April 26, 2022 were materially false and/or misleading and failed to state information required to be stated therein.

-Those who purchased Molecular Partners AG (NASDAQ: MOLN) shares should contact the Shareholders Foundation, Inc.
+Those who purchased Molecular Partners AG MOLN shares should contact the Shareholders Foundation, Inc.

 CONTACT: